Elizabeth Ilive: Scientific interests

 In 1798, Elizabeth Ilive submitted to the Royal Society of Arts the design for a "cross-bar lever" that she had invented, for the purpose of lifting stones.
-This resulted in the award of a silver medal to the future countess.
+This resulted in the award of a silver medal.
 A portrait of Elizabeth, by Thomas Phillips, RA, is held at her former home, Petworth House.
 It depicts Elizabeth with a diagram of her invention.

 Art

 The artist William Blake lived near Petworth for a while, and Elizabeth is thought to have commissioned several works from him.
 The unnamed woman in Blake's Vision of the Last Judgment is believed to represent her.

 Her husband, the earl, was a patron of J. M. W. Turner, and Elizabeth is believed to have assisted Turner with the creation of pigments in her own "laboratory".
 Evidence for this includes the existence of receipts for artists’ supplies, glass and earthenware retorts, imploding bottles, Magdeburg hemispheres, and yellow powder.